vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 92 commits since the previous release, including 52 fixes.
+More than 97 commits since the previous release, including 54 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Tue Jul 25 02:30:43 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Wed Jul 26 02:16:37 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER